Rokiis1/roadmap/types_of_testing/dynamic_functional_testing_techniques.md

     | Confirm that images resize appropriately and maintain aspect ratio.           |         |
     | Ensure that media elements are responsive and playable.                       |         |

-    - **Completion Status:** Completed 95% of checklist items.
-The remaining items were deferred due to time constraints and will be addressed in the next iteration.

-    - **Defects Identified:** Found 2 critical defects related to user authentication; these have been logged for resolution.

     - **Coverage:** The checklist ensures that key functionalities (user authentication, data validation, UI responsiveness) are tested.
 Adjustments to the checklist are made over time to maintain its relevance as developers address common errors.

     </details>

-4. **Smoke and Sanity Testing:** Smoke testing is done to make sure software functionalities are working for a new build, while Sanity testing is done during the release phase to check for the main functionalities of the application without going deeper.
+4. **Smoke and Sanity Testing:**

+    - **Smoke Testing:** Basic set of tests run on a new software build to quickly verify that its most critical functions (such as launching the application, logging in, or basic navigation) work.

+    - **Sanity Testing:** Performed after minor changes or fixes have been made in a build.
+It focuses on verifying that the specific changes work as expected and that the primary functionalities of the application have not been broken.
+This is a narrower, more focused set of tests compared to smoke testing.

 </details>